Ultra-thin corrugated metamaterial film as large-area transmission dynode: Experimental setup

 \subsection{Surface scan \& Yield maps}

-A transmission secondary electron yield map, as a function of the coordinates of the surface of the membrane, can be obtained during a (single) SEM image acquisition.
-A yield map will show the difference in electron emission across the surface.
+A transmission secondary electron yield map can be constructed by measuring the transmission current as a function of time.
+The TSE yield is calculated by using equation \ref{eq:5} and is mapped to the coordinate of the electron beam during image acquisition.
+When a (single) SEM image is taken, the (transmission) emission current will vary across the surface of the sample.
+A yield map will show the difference in electron emission and can be compared to the SEM image.
 The method is described in appendix \ref{sec:yieldmap} and operates on the same principles as SEM image construction.
-The SEM settings are chosen such that the Keithley 2450 sourcemeters are able to map the measured current (as of function of time) to the pixels in the SEM image.This method require a much slower scan speed compared to the method presented in section \ref{ssec:yield}.
+The SEM settings are chosen such that the Keithley 2450 sourcemeters are able to map the measured current (as a function of time) to the pixels in the SEM image.
+This method requires a much slower scan speed than the method presented in section \ref{ssec:yield}.
 Also, only one image frame is acquired.
-A dwell time of 1 ms is chosen, which is a compromise between speed and accuracy.
+A dwell time of $\SI{1}{\ms}$ is used, which is a compromise between speed and accuracy.
 A larger dwell time might cause charge-up effects and/or surface contamination.
 The resolution of the image is 512 x 442 acquired with a dwell-, line- and frame time of $\SI{1}{\ms}$, $\SI{560}{\ms}$ and $\SI{4.2}{\min}$ respectively.
-The electron beam energy used to acquire the image is $\SI{3.2}{\keV}$ with a current of $\SI{0.29}{\nA}$, which have the highest transmission yield for the membranes considered in this paper.
-The magnification is 500X or 1000X, which shows the difference in yield across the 3D structure of the metamaterial more clearly.
+The electron beam energy used to acquire the image is $\SI{3.2}{\keV}$ with a current of $\SI{0.29}{\nA}$, which yields the highest transmission yield for the membranes considered in this paper.
+The magnification is 500X or 1000X, which shows the difference in yield across the 3D structure of the corrugated membrane more clearly.